hidem1129-oss/Modular-Factory-System/Firmware/common/README.md

 The `common` layer provides the reusable foundation of the firmware architecture.

-It defines how all nodes behave in a consistent and unified way.
+It defines how all nodes behave in a consistent and unified way, regardless of whether the node controls a motor, a servo, or a sensor.

 ---